markusschultheis/viessmann-gridbox-connector/README.md

 pip install -r requirements.txt python read_live_data.py
 ```
+# Writing your data into Influx DB

-Use script 'db_read_live_data.py' to write your data in your influxdb database
+Use script 'db_read_live_data.py' to write your data in your influxdb database.
+Make sure to have influxdb and your database
+already set up.

-set your own database in row :
+set your own database in row '19'
+database = 'YourDatabaseName'

+set your own measurement in row '56'
+measurement = 'YourMeasurement'